gimelbrantlab/controlFreq/README.md

 # controlFreq
-The elaborate method for quantification of allele-specific expression.
+The elaborate method for quantification of allele-specific expression on poly-A RNA-seq data.

-This R-package performs **sample overdispersion estimation** from RNA spike-ins and technical replication.
+This R-package performs **sample overdispersion estimation** from RNA spike-ins or technical replication.

 ## Installation:
 ```